Skip to main content

 Clinical Interventions for Metabolic Recalibration

-Addressing the of adrenal dysregulation requires a multi-pronged approach that goes beyond simply managing stress.
+Addressing the metabolic consequences of adrenal dysregulation requires a multi-pronged approach that goes beyond simply managing stress.
 Once these hormonal imbalances have taken hold, targeted clinical protocols may be necessary to restore function and break the cycle of metabolic decline.
 The goal is to support the body’s systems while the root causes of HPA axis activation are addressed through lifestyle interventions.

 For individuals experiencing the downstream effects on sex hormones, hormonal optimization protocols can be instrumental.
 These are not about replacing hormones to supra-physiological levels, but about restoring them to a healthy, youthful balance to counteract the catabolic state induced by chronic stress.